MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/en_XCOM 2 War of the Chosen.md

 ## How was this game adapted to fit into Archipelago?

+Various features have been added to reduce the length of a campaign, such as missions being skipped and soldiers gaining more XP passively.
+Additionally, the final mission can be unlocked via three different routes (previously requiring the completion of all three).
-Various features have been added to the game to reduce the length of a campaign.
-Expect it to be comfortably beatable in roughly 15 to 20 hours on default settings.
+Expect the game to be comfortably beatable in roughly 15 to 20 hours on default settings.

 ## What if I want to play a vanilla campaign?